dojo/docs/dijit/info.rst

 .. contents::
     :depth: 2

 *Dijit* is a widget system layered on top of Dojo.
 If you are new to the whole Dojo experience, Dijit is a good place to start.
 You can build amazing Web 2.0 GUI's using very little, or no, JavaScript (though having an understanding of JavaScript will take you a long way)

-:ref:`test` ikhiohi

 ======
 Themes